JoshuaGrams/philtre2d/doc/engine/scene-tree.md

 * __i2__ <kbd>number</kbd> - The index of the second child to swap.

 ### scene:update(dt)
 Updates the whole scene tree.
 This will call the `update` method of each object.
-Then it will call `final` on any removed objects and complete pending reparentings.

 _PARAMETERS_
 * __dt__ <kbd>number</kbd> - Delta time for this frame.